 - The call to the lambda L is asynchronous when the function F stores it to be called later so that F can return before L is executed.
 It frequently occurs after other stored lambda functions have been executed, resulting in a sort of concurrent execution of many jobs.
 A lambda expression that is run asynchronously is commonly referred to as a “callback.”

 Asynchronous callbacks are so common in Javascript that I can’t even begin to list any examples.
-The async package and the promising design idea are the next areas to investigate.
+The next areas to investigate are the async package and the promising design idea.

 Benefits of JavaScript Lambda Functions